Nolan1324/cryptopals-solves/sets/4/29/README.md

 In other words, given a message $m$, its MAC, and the MAC key length, we fabricate a valid MAC for the message $m \mid\mid g \mid\mid e$.

 > An aside: I like doing this formalization because it allows us to see concretely how all the pieces fall into place.
-It also helps us to convince ourself that the properties of the attack are true, and it gives us a resource to look back to if we ever need to re-convince ourselves of these propreties.
+It also helps us to convince ourselves that the properties of the attack are true, and it gives us a resource to look back to if we ever need to re-convince ourselves of these properties.

 ### Attack implementation